Stochastic analysis of ultra-high energy cosmic ray interactions: Stochastic description

-and fulfills $\boldsymbol{G}\boldsymbol{1}=\boldsymbol{0}$ where $\boldsymbol{1}$ and $\boldsymbol{0}$ are a column vector of ones and a row vector of zeroes of the same dimension as $\boldsymbol{\Lambda}$.
-The connection of Eq.~\ref{eq:KolmogorovEqs} to the homogeneous form of Eq.~\ref{eq:matrix_SODE} is evident since the solution $\boldsymbol{P}^t = e^{\boldsymbol{G}t}$ for time-homogeneous conditions (length/time independence of $\boldsymbol{\Lambda}$) in the former, is similar to the solution of the latter $\boldsymbol{N}(t) = \boldsymbol{N}(0)e^{\boldsymbol{\Lambda}t}$ for a suitable normalization of $\boldsymbol{N}$.
-However, it should be emphasized that the two equations are in fact describing different quantities and are not completely equivalent: Eq.~\ref{eq:KolmogorovEqs} describes the time evolution of stochastic quantities, such as the occupation probability for each state of the nuclear cascade; while Eq.~\ref{eq:matrix_SODE} describes the time evolution of the deterministic quantities (the number density distribution for each nuclear species).
-These two descriptions can be connected in the continuous limit, when stochastic effects are less important and the evolution of the system behaves like a fluid flow between a network of containers (see \citep{Bladt2017} Section~4.6).
+The connection between Eq.~\ref{eq:KolmogorovEqs} and the homogeneous form of Eq.~\ref{eq:matrix_SODE} is evident since the solution $\boldsymbol{P}^t = e^{\boldsymbol{G}t}$ for time-homogeneous conditions (length and time independence of $\boldsymbol{\Lambda}$) in the former, is equivalent to the solution of the latter $\boldsymbol{N}(t) = \boldsymbol{N}_0e^{\boldsymbol{\Lambda}t}$, and, as mentioned $e^{\boldsymbol{G}t} \equiv e^{\boldsymbol{\Lambda}t}$ in the absence of any absorbing states.
+However, it should be emphasized that the two equations are in fact describing different quantities and are not completely equivalent: Eq.~\ref{eq:KolmogorovEqs} describes the time evolution of stochastic quantities, such as the occupation probability for each state of the nuclear cascade.
+Meanwhile, Eq.~\ref{eq:matrix_SODE} describes the time evolution of the deterministic quantities (the number density distribution for each nuclear species).
+These two descriptions can be connected in the continuous limit, when stochastic effects are less important and the evolution of the system behaves similarly to a fluid flow between a network of containers \citep[Section~4.6]{Bladt2017}.
+On the other hand, the differences between approaches are more appreciable for inhomogeneous scenarios or noncontinuous injection.
+For example, these descriptions may be equivalent for a delta-like injection term, $\boldsymbol{Q}^{\mathrm{ext}}$, but for a time-varying injection, the stochastic treatment needs additional assumptions (see Section~\ref{subsec:sources}).
+Similarly, the inclusion of CEL leads to inhomogeneities; thus, $\boldsymbol{P}^t \neq e^{\boldsymbol{G}t}$ and the equivalence of the approaches is not as evident as in the homogeneous case.